FranzMartyn/YANAgo/README.md

 ```

 > [!IMPORTANT]
-> If your database systems doesn't have `citext`, replace `citext` with something like `TEXT COLLATE NOCASE` for SQLite, `VARCHAR(255) COLLATE utf8mb4_unicode_ci` for MySQL and MariaDB, or an equivalent, that allows text to be stored case-insensitively.
+> If your database systems doesn't have `citext`, replace `citext` with something like `TEXT COLLATE NOCASE` for SQLite, `VARCHAR(255) COLLATE utf8mb4_unicode_ci` for MySQL and MariaDB, or an equivalent that allows text to be stored case-insensitively.

 PostgreSQL documentation about [citext](https://www.postgresql.org/docs/current/citext.html)